RickCogley/RCC-Hugo2015/content/post/golden-rule-for-open-source-projects.md

 Some people have expectations when they join.
 But you should be polite and offer something.
 Why demand?

 Devs should not assume people have nothing to offer.
 Just because a person cannot code, does not mean they cannot do something really good for a community.

+Does the ADD cause it?

+Manners!
+What a concept!

 Don't be a dick.